Trump berated and baffled European allies. They aren’t sad to see him go.

-Few Europeans expect Inauguration Day to repair all the damage — the close election suggests Trumpism will endure in some capacity, and the divergence of U.S. and European interests is part of a long-term trend.
-But policymakers here say they will be glad for summits without Trump there to dominate the agenda and burn valuable face-time complaining that Russian President Vladimir Putin had not been invited.
+Few Europeans expect Inauguration Day to repair all the damage — the close election suggests that Trumpism will endure in some capacity, and the divergence of U.S. and European interests is part of a long-term trend.
+But policymakers here say they will be glad for summits without Trump there to dominate the agenda and burn valuable face time complaining that Russian President Vladimir Putin has not been invited.

-“It has been like a roller coaster,” said Margot Wallström, who was Sweden’s foreign minister until last year, including when Trump mysteriously warned his supporters “you look at what’s happening last night in Sweden.”
+“It has been like a roller coaster,” said Margot Wallstrom, who was Sweden’s foreign minister until last year, including when Trump mysteriously warned his supporters “you look at what’s happening last night in Sweden.”

-“It’s erratic behavior from the president and his team,” Wallström said, “so you never know how this might end.”
+“It’s erratic behavior from the president and his team,” Wallstrom said, “so you never know how this might end.”

 Trump spent four years dismantling U.S. policies that many Europeans consider key to their security interests.
 Sometimes, policymakers here felt, he made decisions specifically because he knew it would infuriate them.
-They were shattered when he pulled the United States out of the Paris climate accords.
-They have spent years holding together the Iran nuclear deal, which has been faltering ever since he denounced it and slapped new sanctions on Tehran.
+They were shattered when he pulled the United States out of the Paris climate accord.
+They have spent years holding together the Iran nuclear deal, which has been faltering ever since Trump denounced it and slapped new sanctions on Tehran.
 They have been exasperated by his admiration for authoritarian leaders and his distaste for them.

-And when they have been the target of his funhouse mirror approach to distorting the truth, they have found it deeply disconcerting, such as when Swedes found themselves searching for what, exactly had happened the previous evening in their country.
+And when they have been the target of his funhouse-mirror approach to distorting the truth, they have found it deeply disconcerting, such as when Swedes found themselves searching for what, exactly, had happened the previous evening in their country.

 “When we heard it, we wondered, ‘What?
-What happened last night?’”
-Wallström said.
+What happened last night?’ ” Wallstrom said.
 Trump later said he was referring to a misinformation-filled segment about Swedish migration that he had seen on Fox News.

 Trump is not universally disliked in Europe.
 His 2016 election gave a jolt of energy to the continent’s populists.
 The right-wing leaders of Poland and Hungary — who have been sanctioned by the European Union for dismantling courts and undermining their opponents — get along well with him.
 The far-right prime minister of Slovenia fired off a tweet this past week declaring Trump’s victory.